What is Learning Landscapes?

 What types of trees are planted?

-Large-form, evergreen and native trees!
-Focusing on trees with one or more of these characteristics means more impact for our local environment and more health benefits for students.
+Large-form, evergreen, and native trees!
+Focusing on trees with one or more of these characteristics creates positive impacts on our local environment and increased health benefits for students.
 Urban Forestry arborists will design a planting with trees that thrive in the space.
-By choosing the right trees in the right place, trees will be healthier, require less maintenance and live longer.
-At the time of planting trees will be 5’-10’ tall, providing an immediate visual impact to the space.
+By choosing the right trees in the right place, trees will be healthier, require less maintenance, and live longer.
+At the time of planting, trees will be 5’-10’ tall, providing an immediate visual impact to the space.

 What does the program cost?